Ankit-saha-iiitbbsr/travel-website-2/README.md

 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- This version of the website only supports mobile devices at the moment, can be further adjusted for desktop as well.

 💙
 ![preview img](/preview.png)